Touch Me Not

 The total runtime of Touch Me Not is 125 minutes (2h 5m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5/10, and global collection metrics, Touch Me Not stands as a challenging project for the creators.
-It remains an essential piece of the 2018 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.0/10, and global performance metrics, Touch Me Not is classified as a AVERAGE.
+It remains an essential part of the 2018 cinematic calendar.

 Frequently Asked Questions